SACEE’S 2023 NATIONAL SHORT STORY COMPETITION

-For the fourth year running, the SACEE SHORT STORY NATIONAL COMPETITION, organised by the SACEE Border Branch Committee, had the pleasure of inviting contributions from schools throughout South Africa.
+For the eighth year running, the SACEE SHORT STORY NATIONAL COMPETITION, organised by the SACEE Border Branch Committee, has the pleasure of inviting contributions from schools throughout South Africa.

-PRIMARY SCHOOLS: Grade 6 and Grade 7 pupils.
+PRIMARY SCHOOLS: Grade 6 and Grade 7 learners.

 The DEFINITION of a SHORT STORY is an event, (or a series of events), involving a single or small number of characters which develops towards a climax.

 Stories could be about ANY TOPIC of choice.

 The LENGTH of the short story must be EXACTLY 100 WORDS – including the title.

 Download the entry form here!

 STATISTICS We had a total of 479 entries in the 2022 100-Word Short Story Competition.
 There were 339 entries from Primary Schools and 140 High School entrants.
 A total of 159 entries received Gold and 170 received Silver Awards.

 CONTENT In terms of content, obviously we are in the age of technology, and the “gaming” influence is blatant.
 Video violence (crime channel) featured prominently, but the writing range from issues relating to romantic love, to death, suicide, loneliness, bullying, sadness and monsters; there was a lot of war jargon; divorce featured prominently, particularly in the pain of loss of a father-figure.
 How much of what used to be “imagination” is still important in the way young people think – or does it relate only to what’s available on screen?
 Reading for pleasure?
 Does it still exist or has tech wiped that away and relegated it to some seldom-opened dusty cupboard (or the waste bin)?
 Hopefully, we can continue to encourage our children to be active rather than passive learners, and writing involves thinking, not merely rote or task mumbo-jumbo.